-Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or a member of the safeguarding team will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
-This process would involve any other agencies working to support the child and the family such as health, social care, Educational Welfare officers, etc. and is often co-ordinated in school by either our SENCO or Learning Mentor.
+Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
+Again, this is something that our Learning Mentor/Deputy DSL currently offers as a means of support to families in school.